President Xi Jinping to welcome leaders of Arab states to China, with Israel-Gaza war, Palestine and trade on the agenda - ExBulletin

 The leaders will also attend the opening ceremony of the 10th Ministerial Conference of the China-Arab Cooperation Forum, Hua said on Monday.

-The Chinese leader will also attend the conference's opening ceremony and deliver a keynote speech on Thursday, Deng said, adding that the presence of the four state leaders reflected the unity between China and the Arab world.
+The Chinese leader will also attend the opening ceremony of the conference and deliver a keynote speech on Thursday, Deng said, adding that the presence of the four state leaders reflected “the unity between China and the world Arab”.

 Established twenty years ago during a visit to Cairo by then-President Hu Jintao, the China-Arab Cooperation Forum is a mechanism between China and 22 members of the League of Arab States, which also includes the Saudi Arabia, Iraq, Palestine, Kuwait and Qatar. .

-Under this mechanism, foreign ministers from 23 countries meet every two years to discuss cooperation between China and Arab countries in the political, economic and security fields.
+Under this mechanism, foreign ministers from the 23 countries meet every two years to discuss cooperation between China and Arab countries “in the fields of politics, economics and security.” .
 In recent years, senior officials have also met from time to time to discuss deepening ties in energy, technology and public health.

+Bahrain's King Hamad bin Isa Al Khalifa is among four Middle Eastern leaders to visit Beijing this week.
+Photo: AFP alt=King Hamad bin Isa Al Khalifa of Bahrain is among four Middle Eastern leaders to visit Beijing this week.
+Photo: AFP>

-On Monday, Deng said the foreign ministers of China and Arab countries will continue to have in-depth discussions on the Palestinian issue to raise a common voice between China and Arab countries.
+On Monday, Deng said the foreign ministers of China and Arab countries would “continue to have in-depth discussions on the Palestinian issue…so as to issue a common voice between China and Arab countries.”

+He said China could also seek to strike a long-sought deal free trade Agreement with the Gulf Cooperation Council when top diplomats meet in Beijing.

-The two sides began negotiations as early as 2004, with the six members of the council (UAE, Saudi Arabia, Qatar, Kuwait, Bahrain and Oman also part of the League of Arab States).
+The two sides began negotiations as early as 2004, with the council's six members – the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Bahrain and Oman – also part of the League of Arab States.

 In January, Chen Weiqing, then China's top envoy to Saudi Arabia, said that about 90 percent of the terms of free trade negotiations between China and the Gulf Cooperation Council countries had been concluded.